 The answer is that there can be no doubt that the Legions would have been a main focus in the three volumes of the novel that the author had planned but never finalised.
 Jaroslav Hašek dedicated two years of his life to the Czech-Slovak independence movement, and there is every reason to believe that he would have continued to spice his novel with autobiographical details, add people from his own milieu and episodes from his time there, just as he drew inspiration from his far shorter time of service in K.u.k.
 Heer.

-České legie (more commonly Československé legie or Česko-slovenské legie) is a common term describing different groups of mainly Czech (and Slovak) volunteers who fought for the Entente against the Central Powers during WW1 and from May 1918 against the Bolsheviks (Communists) in the Russian Civil War.
+České legie (more commonly Československé legie or Česko-slovenské legie) is a common term describing different groups of mainly Czech (and Slovak) volunteers who fought for the Entente against the Central Powers during World War I World wide armed conflict that took place from 1914 to 1918.
+Is the backdrop of the novel these web pages are dedicated to. and from May 1918 against the Bolsheviks (Communists) in the Russian Civil War.
 Politically they reported to Československá národní rada (the Czechoslovak National Council) in Paris (from February 1916), militarily they were part of armies of various Entente powers.
 From 1916 the Legions were an important instrument in the National Council's campaign to convince the allies to allow an independent Slavic state in Bohemia, Moravia and Slovakia.
 As Tomáš G. Masaryk, leader of the Czechoslovak independence movement, later summarised: "a state without an army can hardly claim independence".

 Already shortly after the outbreak of war units of Czech volunteers were formed in France and Russia (and later also in Italy).
 In the novel the author obviously refers to the legions in Russia because it was those he knew and had experience from.